NFL Preseason Week 3 Sunday best bets: 49ers want it more

 The NFL preseason is officially winding down.
 The first two weeks have been a ton of fun and the third and final week will wrap up with our last batch of 5 games on Sunday.
 Here at Pickswise we will be bringing you great NFL content all season, with free picks on sides and totals, parlays, mega parlays, etc.

-It’s also not too late to wager on our NFL futures, either, which you can find in our NFL news tab.
+It’s also not too late to wager on our NFL futures, either, which you can find alongside our NFL picks.
 But right now we’re talking preseason, and specifically these Sunday games.
 Let’s break down my best bets, with a little note on their parlay odds if you want to pool them together.

 San Francisco 49ers -3.5